-During 2016 water usage was measured at 29.9 litres/tonne of product - a significant improvement on the 2012 base line performance when water usage was recorded at 48 litres/tonne.
-Our indicator for 2016 was to use water within the range of 38 to 48 litres and this has been achieved.
+During 2017 water usage - mains water and ground water - was measured at 35.1 litres/tonne of product, a significant improvement on the 2012 base line performance when water usage was recorded at 48 litres/tonne.

 A key feature of concrete block manufacture is the use of semi-dry mixes that are compacted and vibrated using powerful block machinery.
 This is necessary for the immediate demoulding of the product.
 A benefit of this production method is the use of very little water per tonne, compared to ready mix concrete.
-Typically ready mix concrete will use 60 to 80 litres of water per tonne compared to less than 35 litres of water per tonne for Lignacite concrete mixes.
+Typically ready mix concrete will use 60 to 80 litres of water per tonne compared to less than 36 litres of water per tonne for Lignacite concrete mixes.